MakeSchool-Tutorials/Makestagram-Swift/P14-Image-Download-Bindings/content.md

 ##Adding a Download Image Method

-We also wanted to move the image download form the `TimelineViewController` into the `Post` class.
+We also wanted to move the image download from the `TimelineViewController` into the `Post` class.
 We're going to wrap the functionality into a new `downloadImage` method.

 > [action]
 Add the `downloadImage` method to the `Post` class: